-Rough estimates are ballpark figures that we give to customers who want to have a price idea before spending time going into details.
-When we do a rough estimate, we usually base it on a description of the project and/or a meeting with the customer as well as our experience in developing similar projects.
+Rough estimates are ballpark figures that we give to clients who want to have a price idea before spending time going into details.
+When we do a rough estimate, we usually base it on a description of the project and/or a meeting with the clients as well as our experience in developing similar projects.
 We do rough estimates for free.

 - Project plan

 When a rough estimate is accepted by the clients, we usually proceed with creating a project plan.
 The project plan is free if we estimate that we can do it in 5 hours or less.
 If not, then we charge a fee to create it.
 We will give the price for the project plan ahead of time so that you can decide if you want to proceed or not.

 Why does 1902 charge a fee to make a project plan?

 We charge a fee to make a project plan because it is time-consuming to do.
 Many plans require 5, 10, 20 or more hours of a senior project manager’s time (depending on the specifics of the project) to complete.
 The end result is a comprehensive plan for your project plus a lot of know-how.
 Since you paid for the plan, you are free to take it to another company if you do not wish to continue working with 1902 Software.